Llanbradach

-Llanbradach is a village within the historic boundaries of Glamorgan, South Wales less than 3 mi north of the town of Caerphilly.
+Llanbradach is a village in the county borough of Caerphilly, South Wales.
+It lies within the historic boundaries of Glamorgan, less than 3 mi north of the town of Caerphilly.
 It is part of the community of Llanbradach and Pwll-y-Pant.

 It is mostly residential, and contains three pubs, a primary school, a small local shopping area, a recreation ground, a library, two doctor's surgeries, and a youth centre.
 Being a traditional long and narrow South Wales Valleys village, its potential for expansion is restricted by the river on its eastern side and the hillside to the west.